KermanX/reactive-vscode/docs/guide/index.md

 The package exports the following:

-- Utility functions and types, like `defineExtension`
+- Utility functions and types, like `reactive::defineExtension`
-- Wrappers of VSCode APIs as composables, like `useActiveTextEditor`
+- Wrappers of VSCode APIs as composables, like `reactive::useActiveTextEditor`
-- All exports from `@vue/reactivity`, like `ref`
+- All exports from `npm::@vue/reactivity`, like `vue::ref`
-- Exports that are useful for VSCode extension from `@vue/runtime-core`, like `watchEffect`
+- Exports that are useful for VSCode extension from `npm::@vue/runtime-core`, like `vue::watchEffect`

 You can find all the implemented composables [here](../functions.md).
 They will be documented in the future.